kwasniew/hyperbook/manuscript/ch6.md

   action: SetPosts
 });
 ```

 ## Triggering effects on application startup

 With fetch effect defined, you must decide when to invoke it.
-For now, you'll start fetching posts early on application startup.
+For now, you'll start fetching posts on application startup.

 Modify `init` to invoke `LoadLatestPosts`.
 Change:
 ```js